Click on an award category below to view the 2012 recipient(s):

 Ayushi Gummadi received a Fulbright English Teaching Assistantship Grant to South Africa.
 Graduating with a major in Business Administration (International Relations) and a minor in Neuroscience, Ayushi is committed to enacting positive social change at the grassroots level.
 In addition to teaching, she hopes to create a regional dance program, and visit the village of Mpumalanga where she previously worked on a community based micro-enterprise project.

-Christine Lee graduated from USC in May 2009 with a bachelor’s of science degree in Health Promotion & Disease Prevention Studies and minors in Health Communication and Professional & Managerial Communications.
+Christine Lee graduated from USC in May 2009 with a Bachelor of Science degree in Health Promotion & Disease Prevention Studies and minors in Health Communication and Professional & Managerial Communications.
 She will spend her Fulbright year in South Korea exploring the role of media as a source of reproductive health information among adolescents.
 Her project will involve conducting an analysis of sources available to and accessed by adolescents, including schools, non-profits, and media.

-Teddy Raven graduated in 2010 from the Thornton School of Music with a B.M. in Jazz Studies, focusing on saxophone performance and composition.
+Teddy Raven graduated in 2010 from the USC Thornton School of Music with a B.M. in Jazz Studies, focusing on saxophone performance and composition.
 He will study Bulgarian folk music at the Academy of Music, Dance, and Fine Arts in Plovdiv, Bulgaria and seek to fuse his background in jazz and western music with more traditional forms.
 In addition, he will perform with the world-renowned Karandilla Gypsy Brass Orkestar and help them carry out an education initiative for underprivileged Roma youth.

 Michael Shashoua received a Fulbright Grant to study in Madrid, Spain.
 He will explore the use of microfinance in Spain to supplement the knowledge of microfinance in developed countries.
 He plans to conduct a study of client profiles, sustainable lender practices and structural weaknesses.
 Michael will graduate in May with a major in Business Administration (International Relations), and a minor in Communication Law and Media Policy.